Catalysis - Lee Group

 This is the Nano-Science Center webpage of the Lee group, which is located at the Department of Chemistry (Organic Chemistry Section, Nanoscience Center) University of Copenhagen, Denmark.
 We are aiming to develop new catalytic methodologies for organic syntheses using state-of-the-art functionalized materials, contributing to society and scientific communities by providing solutions for current global issues.

-Chirality on sp3-hybridized carbon is the fundemental resource for diversity and selectivity in Nature's many fascinating operations.
-We are highly focused on the developement of unprecedented asymmetric catalytic protocols.
-Furthermore, our methodology developement will be beneficial to understand the origin of chirality on Earth, which is one of the profound "unnatural" events on our planet.
-By taking advantage of knowledge in organo- and organometallic asymmetric catalysis, we will provide ground-breaking synthetic methodolgy for constructing from small to large and complex molecules in enantioselective fashion.
+More than 13 gigatonnes of CO2 are released annually into the atmosphere as a result of fossil fuel combustion, causing climate changes and ocean acidification.
+In addition to carbon-capturing processes, CO2-functionalization using a catalytic process is an ideal solution towards creating more valuable resources to compensate the input energy in the conversion process.
+This work implies that industrial waste, namely CO2 can be transformed to industrially useful chemicals, serving as a fuel source.
+Additionally, we are highly focused on the development of unprecedented asymmetric catalytic protocols utilizing CO2.
+Our methodology development will be beneficial to understand the origin of chirality on Earth, which is one of the profound "unnatural" events on our planet.
+By taking advantage of knowledge in organo and organometallic asymmetric catalysis, we will provide ground-breaking synthetic methodology for constructing from small to large and complex molecules in enantioselective fashion from carbon dioxide.

 The increasing scarcity of potable water (drinking water) has been dramatically emphasizing the importance of seawater desalination as a primary means to obtain an ample and safe fresh water supply.
 Recent global climate changes are seemingly accelerating the unpredictability of